DataFire/Integrations/integrations/generated/beezup/README.md

 * performanceIndicatorFormulaOperatorName `string` (values: Multiply, Divide)

 ### performanceIndicatorFormulaParameterType
-* performanceIndicatorFormulaParameterType `string` (values: Cost, Turnover, Margin, TunoverMinusCost, MarginMinusCost, OrderCount, ClickCount, SoldProductCount, One): Indicate on which indicator or value you want to make your formula
+* performanceIndicatorFormulaParameterType `string` (values: Cost, TotalSales, Margin, TotalSalesMinusCost, MarginMinusCost, OrderCount, ClickCount, SoldProductCount, One): Indicate on which indicator or value you want to make your formula

 ### performanceIndicatorType
-* performanceIndicatorType `string` (values: Cost, Turnover, Margin, OrderCount, ClickCount, TotalSales, SoldProductCount, DisabledProductCount, EnabledProductCount): Indicate on which indicator or value you want to make your formula
+* performanceIndicatorType `string` (values: ClickCount, Cost, OrderCount, ProductCount, SoldProductCount, DisabledProductCount, EnabledProductCount, TotalSales, Margin, ROI, PerformanceIndicator): Indicate on which indicator or value you want to make your formula

 ### personalInfo
 * personalInfo `object`